What to Eat for Lunar New Year

 - Where to find it: Tangerines, oranges and pomelos are in abundance at Asian markets during the holiday.
 Peruse the shops along Stockton Street in Chinatown for fresh fruit.

-And, find more great dining choices for any time of the year here.
+And, sign up for our 2020 Culinary Guide for more great dining choices for any time of the year here.